*Research Assistant – Child Development Testing (fulltime)

 Located at SFU’s downtown Vancouver Harbour Centre campus, the CHPC is an interdisciplinary research group whose work focuses on improving social and emotional wellbeing for all children, an on the public policies needed to reach these goals.
 Our work complements the mission of the FHS to advance the health of populations locally, nationally and globally.
 For more information, please see: www.childhealthpolicy.ca

-Please submit a letter outlining your research interests and qualifications (no more than one page) as well as your current curriculum vitae.
+Please submit a letter outlining your research interests and qualifications (no more than one page) as well as your current curriculum vitae by the closing date: April 18th, 4 pm.
 Please email applications to the CHPC at: firstname.lastname@example.org Please do not directly contact CHPC staff members.
 Preference will be given to Canadian citizens and permanent residents.
-The position will remain open until filled.

 Volunteer Research Assistants (2)